Macrometacorp/docs/docs/search/patterns.md

 }'
 ```

-The following example shows insertion of only one data item using the CURL command for the illustration purposes.
+The following example shows insertion of only one data item using the cURL command for the illustration purposes.
 However, one needs to replace [] of "data" element with the content from the schools file before running the following sample queries.
 Furthermore, `HOST` and BEARER_TOKEN` values have to be replaced similar to the previous examples.

 ```bash
 curl --location --request POST 'https://<HOST>/_fabric/SeattleSchools/_api/import/city' \